-1) Figure: The evolution of reasons to travel between 2022 and 2024 The tracked travel reasons differ among the secretariat, technicians, and
+The tracked travel reasons differ among the secretariat, technicians, and

-Data analysis shows that in this organisation, 2,094 participants have travelled by air in 2024.
+2 Figure: Top 50 most emissive flights in 2024 & said-NGO profile traveller Data analysis shows that in this organisation, 2,094 participants have travelled by air in 2024.
 The picture provides an overview of the most travelled routes by this organisation.
 In this example, the secretariat is located in Rome and most trips are flights to Eastern Africa (Khartoum and Juba).
 Some routes require stopovers.
 Such an analysis allows to identify levers for flight reductions, for example, the possibility to regroup meetings/trainings, etc. or to switch to direct flights.
 Preparing such analyses allows for a visual representation of changes in flight patterns.